top of page

 WHAT'S INCLUDED

-Field activities will include:
+Field activities may* include:

 • Interacting with juvenile lemon sharks in pristine mangrove habitat